Episode 1: Why Most Families Struggle With Money

 At eighteen, no one sat me down and explained how money truly worked.

 I graduated knowing how to write papers, solve math problems, and pass tests.
-But no one explained how a paycheck transforms into a life.
-No one explained why two people earning the same income can end up in vastly different places twenty years later.
+But no one explained why two people earning the same income can end up in vastly different places twenty years later.
 No one explained why money stress exists even in households that, from the outside, appear to be doing fine.

 So, like most people, I learned the way most people learn — by watching, imitating, and eventually making mistakes that took years to fully understand.

 The people around me were doing the same.
 They learned by observing their parents' struggles and occasional successes.
-They imitated habits that were never explained to them.
-They made choices based on what felt urgent and hoped for the best.
+They imitated habits that were never explained to them, and hoped for the best.
 Over time, many reached the same quiet conclusion: financial stress is simply part of being an adult.

 It isn't.
 And it doesn't have to be.